wadoodislam/Pixol/README.md

 "-likes" [minimum likes] specifier can be used to restrict the program to download only images which have likes greater than equal to specified number.

-e.g  "Pixol -pubic rockleeofleaf -likes 20
+e.g.  "Pixol -pubic rockleeofleaf -likes 20
 (this command will download all the images which have like >= 20)

 ## Dummy Account For Testing